wp-plugins/wordpress-tooltips/readme.txt

 <li>Assign tooltip to keywords: tooltip will be displayed for these keywords.</li>
 <li>User-friendly: pretty dotted keywords will catch your readers eye and keep the style of your site and not harass your readers.</li>
 <li>Mobile devices supported: our tooltip works well on Android, iOS,Tablet and other mobile devices.</li>
-<li>Easy to use: you don¡¯t need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
+<li>Easy to use: you don't need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
 <li>Quick load speed:everything is CSS, no image are used.</li>
-<li>Easy to use: Dim-witted system, all things just need 5 seconds, you don¡¯t need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
+<li>Easy to use: Dim-witted system, all things just need 5 seconds, you don't need to edit older posts because tooltips works automatically,  just input the content in tooltip management page one time and it will works on all articles automatically, this is really cool if you have an older blog with lots of articles.</li>
-<li>Show any content in tooltip  box: video, audio/song, image/photo, advertising, links/text, show tooltips for nextgen gallery,Show tooltips on image,Show tooltips on button¡­</li>
+<li>Show any content in tooltip  box: video, audio/song, image/photo, advertising, links/text, show tooltips for nextgen gallery,Show tooltips on image,Show tooltips on button...</li>
 <li>Any post types and pages supported.</li>

+<h4>Live Demo of Wordpress Tooltips Pro:</h4>

+<li><a href='http://tooltips.org/wordpress-image-tooltips-demo/' target='blank'>WordPress Image Tooltips Demo</a></li>
+<li><a href='http://tooltips.org/wordpress-video-tooltips-demo/' target='blank'>WordPress Video Tooltips Demo</a></li>
+<li><a href='http://tooltips.org/wordpress-audio-tooltips-demo/' target='blank'>WordPress Audio Tooltips Demo</a></li>

 More amazing features are being developed and you can upgrade unlimited.

 == Installation ==